ec-europa/EIC-community-legacy-D7/README.md

     $ bin/init

+Create a folder called "backup", otherwise the Druleton scripts (inside the bin folder) will not work!
+Create it inside the docker container, so it has the correct user/group ower.
+In "/srv/http/app/public_html" do:
+    $ mkdir backup

 Keep in mind to configure the proper installation profile, which is "capacity4more" in our case!

 This script will: